SunLite9/Linux-Container-Runtime/README.md

 addresses explicitly.

-**`CLONE_NEWNET`** was added to `Container::run()`'s `clone()` flags alongside the four namespaces from Phase 1.
+**`CLONE_NEWNET`** was added to `Container::run()`'s `clone()` flags alongside the four namespaces described above.

-**The synchronization problem this phase introduced, and how it's solved:** `clone()` returns in the parent with the child already running independently — but network setup (creating the veth pair, moving it into the child's namespace via `/proc/<pid>/ns/net`, assigning its IP)
+**The synchronization problem networking introduced, and how it's solved:** `clone()` returns in the parent with the child already running independently — but network setup (creating the veth pair, moving it into the child's namespace via `/proc/<pid>/ns/net`, assigning its IP)